#1 Cover Mistake for Self-Publishers: Fonts—Part I

-THE FIRST THING a reader sees is your cover.
-You have one second to attract their attention.
-Font choice and presentation can buy you another second.
+You have one second to attract attention on a bookshelf.
+Font choice and presentation buy you another second.
 That extra second is critical, yet I see a lot of do-it-yourself covers with standardized fonts and the inevitable boring conformity.
+Yawn.
 Each letter is the same size, the ascenders and descenders are the same, spacing is the same.
 Unless you have software that allows for text manipulation and access to a variety of fonts—you're sort of stuck.
 You're trapped into that self-published "look."
 No matter your content, readers will steer clear.

 If you don't have the know-how or necessary software, your simple fix is to hire someone to work with just the text.
 Create your own cover, sure (not recommended, more on that another time), but do give your file to graphic designer who can upgrade banal to innovative.
 Sure, it might set you back a week of lattes, but it's not a shabby price to pay, considering.
 And it is tax deductible; your coffee is not.
 Already a win-win.
 Let me show you the what and wow.